mindey/rfcs/metaformat/0001-metaform-philosophy/0001-metaform-philosophy.md

 ## 6. Algebraic Tractability
 [DETAILED SPECIFICATION](06-algebraic-tractability.md)

-The data objects must contain an algebra, where objects can be combined in arbitrary ways to form new objects, the sum and difference operations has to be defiend between arbitrary objects of arbitrary internal hierarchy, so that we could define distance between objects, enabling us to solve for transitions (or transformations) required to take a set of objects and turn them into another (desired) set of objects.
+The data objects must form an algebra, where objects can be combined in arbitrary ways to form new objects, the sum and difference operations has to be defiend between arbitrary objects of arbitrary internal hierarchy, so that we could define distance between objects, enabling us to solve for transitions (or transformations) required to take a set of objects and turn them into another (desired) set of objects, and perform goal alignments like [process additions](https://www.lesswrong.com/posts/yBGcu4kFzvLHRjZnk/cognitive-bias-of-ai-researchers) (_"Bob is a process, and Alice is processes,... and they collectively are progressing towards some desired convergent state, defined by process addition."_), and encapsulating the wills of the object authors within the objects themselves to auto-resolve the alignments by evolving on the Internet as a shared computer.

 ## 7. Purposefulness
 [DETAILED SPECIFICATION](07-purposefulness.md)